mhosseinf/Module12_Challenge_nosql/README.md

 ## Part 1: Database and Jupyter Notebook Setup

-In this part, I set up the necessary dependencies and establish a connection to the MongoDB database.
+I set up the necessary dependencies in this part and established a connection to the MongoDB database.

 ### Import Dependencies

 I import essential dependencies to work with MongoDB and handle data efficiently.
 These dependencies include:
 - `pymongo`: The MongoDB Python driver for connecting to and interacting with the database.
 - `pprint`: A library to pretty print data structures for better readability.

-- `decimal`: Used to work with decimal data types.
+### Import data from JSON file in the Resource folder

+mongoimport --type json -d uk_food -c establishments --drop --jsonArray --file establishments.json

 ### Create an Instance of MongoClient

-I create an instance of the MongoClient to establish a connection to the MongoDB database.
+I created an instance of the MongoClient to establish a connection to the MongoDB database.
 The `port` parameter specifies the port on which MongoDB is running.

 ### Confirm Database and Collections